-Student requests for extensions should be made to the Course Director (or nominee where applicable) in advance of the due date.
+Requests for extensions must be made to the Course Director (or nominee where applicable) in advance of the due date.
 Applications must be accompanied by evidence of the need for an extension.
 Extensions will not be granted for academic workload reasons (for example, a number of assignments due at the same time) but may be considered in the case of temporary illness or injury, or for compassionate reasons.
-Note compassionate reasons may include significant and unexpected pressures in a person's employment situation.
-Course Directors, (or nominee where applicable) can grant extensions for the shorter of:
+Extensions are granted at the discretion of the Course Director (or nominee where applicable).
+For further information see www.education.auckland.ac.nz/en/for/current-students/assignments.